trento-project/docs/guides/manual-installation.md

 {"ready":true}{"database":"pass"}
 ```

-## Integrations
+## Single Sign-on Integrations

+Trento can be integrated with an identity provider (IDP) that uses diffrent Single sign-on (SSO) protocols like OpenID Connect (OIDC) and Open Authorization 2.0 (OAuth 2).

+  >Note: Trento cannot start with OIDC and OAuth 2 integrations both enabled!

 ### OpenID Connect

-Trento integrates with an identity provider (IDP) that uses the OpenID Connect (OIDC) protocol to authenticate users accessing the Trento web console.
+Trento integrates with an IDP that uses the OIDC protocol to authenticate users accessing the Trento web console.
 Authorization for specific abilities/permissions is managed by Trento, which means that only basic user information is retrieved from the external IDP.

-#### User Roles and Authentication
+#### User Roles and Authentication for OIDC

 User authentication is entirely managed by the IDP, which is responsible for maintaining user accounts.
 A user, who does not exist on the IDP, is unable to access the Trento web console.